yuki-kimoto/gitprep/README.md

 ### I want to use GitPrep on Perl 5.8.7 system

-GitPrep 2.0 drop support Perl 5.8.7 because latest Mojolicious don't support Perl 5.8.
+GitPrep 2.0 dropped support for Perl 5.8.7 because latest Mojolicious doesn't support Perl 5.8.

-You can choice two selection.
+You can choose between those options:

 **1. use GitPrep 1.xx**